 In light of these laws some schools are now including a Lone working section in their Health and Safety policy.
-These policies include recommendations on manual handling, working at height, home visits and late/weekend working.
+These policies include recommendations on manual handling, working at height, home visits and late night/weekend working.

 Some schools have included recommendations that teachers or staff who frequently work alone are given contact phone numbers of senior staff or let their families know where they are and when they are expected back.

 This puts a lot of onus on the staff members to contact others and assumes that they will be able to contact others.
 What lone workers in schools really need is a lone worker solution that will let others know they are all right and raise the alarm if they aren’t.